thinktomorrow/url/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-An url helper class to easily extract certain parts of the url.
+A URL helper class to easily extract certain parts of the url.
 It is basically a wrapper around the native `parse_url` function.
-Currently, `parse_url` has no solid support for parsing relative url strings or url without an explicit scheme.
+Currently, `parse_url` has no solid support for parsing uri strings.
 This package aims to provide that support.

 This small package is framework agnostic and has no dependencies.